loveencounterflow/hengist/dev/letsfreezethat/README.md

 assume that it will be somehow-acceptable space-wise, too, because garbage collection.
 It would still be nice to have some memory consumption for the various libraries, so maybe sometime.

+**what to learn from the benchmarks**—The overall trend is clear.
+Barring any dumb blunders in my benchmarking code what clearly stands out is that structural sharing (as provided by `immutable.js`, `immer`, `HAMT`, and `mori`) does not pay out *in terms of time costs* and *provided you have many small-ish, flat-tish objects*.
+It's just not worth the trouble.
+These are well thought-out, tested and honed libraries that go a long way to prevent unwarranted duplication of data, yet their demands in terms of CPU cycles is non-trivial when compared to stupid copying.

 ```
 # hengist/dev/letsfreezethat/src/lft-deepfreeze.benchmarks.coffee